 I remember visiting the Coop’s Shot Tower in the middle of the Melbourne Business District in Melbourne Central Mall.
 It was here in the 1880s, lead shot was made by dropping down molten lead from a height so that it took the shape of a “drop” on its way down.

 I remember stumbling upon the Melbourne Comedy Festival and experiencing Ozzie humour first hand as I attended a couple of shows.

 I remember making the mistake of not taking the sleeper car on the train back from Melbourne to Sydney.
 It’s a comfortable journey, but sitting down for close to 10 hours can be torture.

 Now, more than a decade after my trip Down Under I wonder what has become of the places I visited.
 I wonder about everything that I missed out on for one reason or another.
 I remember not being able to see the penguins at Phillip Island.
-I remember not going to Melbourne Cricket Ground which in this day and age, for someone coming from the cricket loving nation of India, can be considered blasphemy.
+I remember not going to Melbourne Cricket Ground which in this day and age, for someone coming from the cricket-loving nation of India, can be considered blasphemy.
 I remember how three weeks spent in Melbourne just whizzed past really fast.
 I remember the variety of food available, and my food cravings often make me want to return to Melbourne.
-I remember how culturally active the city of Melbourne is and I feel like experiencing that aspect once again.
+I remember how culturally dynamic the city of Melbourne is, and I feel like experiencing that aspect once again.

 For now, I sit and dream about my past travels, and I often find myself thinking… when do I go back again?

 And as I do that, I wonder how much Melbourne has changed over the years.
-Has it lost its innocence or does it still retain its charm?
+Has it lost its innocence, or does it still retain its charm?